 Alternate methods include:

 Monovision involves wearing single vision contact lenses.
-The contact lens for distance correction is worn on your dominant eye, while your near contact lens is worn on your non-dominant eye.
+The contact lens for distance correction is worn on your dominant eye, while your near contact lens is worn on your non-dominant eye, where the distance correction is slightly reduced to allow reading.

 This technique must be prescribed by your optometrist or contact lens fitter to ensure the vision between your two eyes is balanced and to verify the fit of the contact lenses.